-Meknes city is an imperial city in Morocco.
-Meknes originates from the Berber tribe Miknasa who settled here during the 8the century.
+Meknes City is an imperial city in Morocco.
+Meknes originates from the Berber tribe Miknasa who settled here during the 8th century.
 It was not until the 17th century when the Alaouite dynasty, Moulay Ismail, made it his capital city.
-Besides, he made it an impressive city with Moorish-style.
-It includes vast gardens, monuments, mosques.
+Besides, he made it an impressive city with a Moorish style.
+It includes vast gardens, monuments, and mosques.
 It also includes around 40 kilometres of thick and huge walls and gates around the city.
-Moreover, Moulay Ismail reigned 55 years that is considered the longest of any Moroccan Sultan.
-Because of the 17th century monuments, the city becomes one of the tourist destinations.
+Moreover, Moulay Ismail reigned for 55 years which is considered the longest of any Moroccan Sultan.
+Because of the 17th-century monuments, the city becomes one of the tourist destinations.
 Therefore, tourist attractions in Meknes are popular monuments to explore.

 El- Hedim Square

 Bab Al-Mansour is one of the main tourist attractions in Meknes.
 It was built in the 17th century.
 The gate’s name originates from the designer and architect, Victorious Apostate translated as Mansour Al-Alj.
-He is a former Christian slave who converted into Islam.
-It is a huge door that offers Andalusian architecture and great history behind.
+He is a former Christian slave who converted to Islam.
+It is a huge door that offers Andalusian architecture and great history behind it.

-Moulay Ismail built these stables to offers the best accommodations for his beloved hours.
-The sultan had almost 12,000 horse and each horse had its own groom and slave to offer all its needs.
+Moulay Ismail built these stables to offer the best accommodations for his beloved hours.
+Hence, the sultan had almost 12,000 horses and each horse had its groom and slave to offer all its needs.
 Further, Moulay Ismail had a great impression on the horses.
-He was dealing with them more than he was doing with human beings.
+He was dealing with them more than he was with human beings.
 He offered them a luxurious life with an ideal temperature and pure water.
-However, the 18th century-earthquake destroyed most of the construction.
-It is one of the interesting tourist attractions in Meknes to visit.
+However, the 18th-century earthquake destroyed most of the construction.
+It is one of the most interesting tourist attractions in Meknes to visit.

 Bou Inania Madrasa

 There is another Madrasa in Fes with the same name.
 Yet, this one in Meknes remains the best example of Marinid architecture.
 It is also an Islamic school designed with classic mosaic tile, geometric stucco and carved cedar wood ceiling.
-In addition, non-Muslim tourist can enter.
-Thus, you will explore students rooms, Madrasa’s hammam.
+In addition, non-Muslim tourists can enter.
+Thus, you will explore students’ rooms and Madrasa’s hammam.
 And you will admire the rooftop opposite the Grand Mosque minaret.
 If you are a photographer who enjoys these old designs, you check other sites in Morocco photography tours.

 It is one of the top tourist attractions in Meknes.
-Therefore, the UNESCO and archaeological site represents the old Roman ruins.
+Therefore, the UNESCO archaeological site represents the old Roman ruins.
 Also, the surviving fragments and columns have a great history behind them.
 Besides, the olive plantation around the site has been an economic source since the Roman era.
 Explore olive presses and enjoy the atmospheric view of the ancient Romans.
 Most tours in Morocco include a visit to this site, such as 7 days tour from Tangier to Marrakech